Keep track of your investments

 investment plan at least once a year.

-have to come up with some new ones.
+come up with some new ones.

 If your goals change, you may have to re-jig your strategies